-The system allows a multi-level user authentication (user - mobile system; mobile system - fixed net; network - network; user - user), using high security cryptographic algorithms.
+The system allows a multi-level user authentication (user-mobile system; mobile system-fixed net; network-network; user-user), using high security cryptographic algorithms.
 It also supports a multi-traffic profile which allows voice and data service with the same terminal at the same time.
-The voice traffic is based on a TDMA (Time Division Multiplexing Access) transmission technology while the data traffic is based on a PDO (Packet Data Optimized) transmission technology.
+The voice traffic is based on a time division multiplexing access (TDMA) transmission technology, whereas the data traffic is based on a packet data optimized (PDO) transmission technology.
 The used PDO technology also allows a full compatibility with TCP/IP protocol and all the related facilities.